eclipse-iceoryx/iceoryx2/doc/how-to-write-conformance-tests.md

 ## 5. Pitfalls

-Assuming the conformance test suit defines some types that need to be used in the instantiation.
-In this case, it is recommended to define the types outside of the conformance test module:
+Assuming the conformance test suit defines some types that need to be used in the instantiation, it is recommended to define the types outside of the conformance test module:

 ```rs
 trait Foo {}